-With the help of expert analysis, Nice Shoes explores the fascinating ways in which color saturates our culture and tints the media landscape – even in ways we might never stop to notice
+With the help of expert analysis, Nice Shoes explores the fascinating ways in which color and culture relate and how color tints the media landscape – even in ways we might never stop to notice

 Walking into any museum with an antiquity wing, our eyes are greeted with a sea of white in varying permutations.
 The pallid shades of milky marble might shift under the light, but the overall effect is other-worldly.
 For millennia, western culture has internalized the marble-carved statues from ancient Greece and Rome – presented as they have always been in white – as the bastion of class and refinement.